algorithmiaio/api-docs/source/includes/clients/_java.md

 <aside class="notice">
-  Using version range <code>[,1.1.0)</code> is recommended as it implies using the latest backward-compatible bugfixes.
+  Using version range <code>[,1.1.0)</code> is recommended as it implies using the latest backward-compatible bug fixes.
 </aside>

 ### Calling Algorithms in Java